MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-fra-cash-registers.md

 6. Encrypt the resulting string by using a digital certificate.
 7. Do the base64url transformation for the resulting string.
 8. Store the string that is used for signing, the sequential number, the signature, and the thumbprint of the certificate in a fiscal response record that is linked to the transaction or event.
-9. Transfer the fiscal response to the enterprise resource planning (ERP) system in Retail headquarters, together with the transaction or event.
+9. Transfer the fiscal response to the enterprise resource planning (ERP) system in Headquarters, together with the transaction or event.

 #### Digital signing of sales transactions